ultraJeff/rhacm-workshop/05.Governance-Risk-Compliance/README.md

       type: Container
 ```

-In order to apply the LimitRange object to the managed cluster using Red Hat Advanced Cluster Management for Kubernetes, run the next commands -
+Apply the LimitRange object to the managed cluster using Red Hat Advanced Cluster Management for Kubernetes by running the following commands:

 ```
 <hub> $ cat >> limitrange-policy.yaml << EOF